Supporting COVID-19 vaccination safety and reporting

 Providing Australian health professionals and consumers with evidence-based information to support quality use of COVID-19 vaccinations

 Please note: Information, evidence and advice relating to COVID-19 is constantly changing.
-The information in this article was correct at the time of writing.
+The information on this page was correct at the time of writing.

-- The Pfizer, AstraZeneca and Moderna vaccines are part of Australia's national vaccine rollout.
+- The Pfizer, AstraZeneca, Moderna (SPIKEVAX only) and Novavax vaccines are part of Australia's national vaccine rollout.

 - Reporting side effects helps build better knowledge about the vaccines and improves how they continue to be used.